SAP/jenkins-library/documentation/docs/steps/dockerExecute.md

 * `dockerImage`: Name of the docker image that should be used.
 If empty, Docker is not used and the command is executed directly on the Jenkins system.
 * `dockerName`: Kubernetes case: Name of the container launching `dockerImage`, SideCar: Name of the container in local network
 * `dockerOptions` Docker options to be set when starting the container.
 It can be a list or a string.
-* `dockerAlwaysPullImage`: Set this to 'false' to bypass a docker image pull.
+* `dockerPullImage`: Set this to 'false' to bypass a docker image pull.
 Usefull during development process.
 Allows testing of images which are available in the local registry only.
 * `dockerVolumeBind` Volumes that should be mounted into the container.
 * `dockerWorkspace`: only relevant for Kubernetes case: specifies a dedicated user home directory for the container which will be passed as value for environment variable `HOME`
 * `sidecarEnvVars` defines environment variables for the sidecar container, similar to `dockerEnvVars`
 * `sidecarImage`: Name of the docker image of the sidecar container.
 Do not provide this value if no sidecar container is required.
 * `sidecarName`: as `dockerName` for the sidecar container
 * `sidecarOptions`: as `dockerOptions` for the sidecar container
-* `sidecarAlwaysPullImage`: Set this to 'false' to bypass a docker image pull.
+* `sidecarPullImage`: Set this to 'false' to bypass a docker image pull.
 Usefull during development process.
 Allows testing of images which are available in the local registry only.
 * `sidecarVolumeBind`: as `dockerVolumeBind` for the sidecar container
 * `sidecarWorkspace`: as `dockerWorkspace` for the sidecar container